Support & User Guide

 Opening Memory Loom

 Click the extension icon in your browser toolbar, or right-click on any page and select 'Open Memory Loom'.
 The side panel will open on the right side of your browser.
+You can also open it in a standalone window from the settings menu.

 First-Time Setup